-Google Earth Free has tools for creating new types of data, with the ability to import specific GPS data across networks.
+Create new types of data and import specific GPS data across networks.
 Schools benefit tremendously from the free version.
 Each entity permitted to use the free version can take advantage of Geo

-GeoEducation, is a site available to educators with helpful and informative tips on using Google Earth, Maps, Sky and SketchUp in a classroom setting.
-Universities and trade schools also have access to Google Earth Free if it is used for non-commercial reasons.
+GeoEducation is available to educators with informative tips on using Maps, Sky and SketchUp in a classroom setting.
+Additionally, Universities and trade schools have free access if it is used for non-commercial reasons.

-Many of the features are detailed and fairly intricate for the novice map user, but with a Google account and the license code GEPFREE, users can explore the additional features of the free version for just that, free.
+All features are detailed and fairly intricate for the novice map user.
+Furthermore, with a Google account and the license code GETFREE, users can explore the additional features for free.

-All three versions of Google Earth function as both a data reader and a format to create new data.
-It uses the Keyhole Markup Language (KML) format, which enables all users to create and share their data.
-It differs from Google Maps, which was developed with the priority objective of providing accurate driving directions and primarily maps of documented roads.
-Google Earth opens up the whole spectrum of earthly topography, from highways, byways and train tracks, expanded into the mountainous terrain and the depths of the oceans.
+All three versions function as both a data reader and a format to create new data.
+Not to mention, Keyhole Markup Language (KML) format, which enables all users to create and share their data.
+However, It differs from Google Maps, which was developed with the priority objective of providing accurate driving directions.
+Similarly, it opens up the whole spectrum of earthly topography, and extensive land and ocean documentation.

-From the days when the only way to get an aerial view of the earth was to spin a globe, Google Earth has brought the earth’s topography into classrooms, offices and home living rooms.
+Google Earth has brought the earth’s topography into classrooms, offices and home living rooms.
 It’s like flying over the earth in a private space shuttle, the mouse and keyboard as the controls.
-For inquisitive minds who want to really step out into the solar system, there is even Google 5 to explore Mars for research, Google Moon and Liquid Galaxy.
+You can use Version 5 to explore Mars deep space as well as liquid galaxies.

 Title Google Earth

 |Google Earth 188.8.131.5200|